adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 }
 ```

-Last step is to install the new `pymongo` dependency :
+Last step is to install the new `pymongo` dependency:

 ```sh
 pip3 install pymongo
 ```

-You can now re-run the spider :
+You can now re-run the spider:

 ```
 scrapy crawl techcrunch -a limit_pages=2
 ```

-Feel free to open a mongo shell and check that the items were indeed inserted :
+Feel free to open a mongo shell and check that the items were indeed inserted:

 ```sh
 mongo localhost/tc_scraper